 This means that you would not be affirming the breach if you give your Employer an opportunity to remedy the breach through the grievance procedure.

-Unfair and Constructive Dismissal
+ACAS: Constructive Dismissal